reach-sh/reach-lang/docs/src/rsh/errors/index.md

 Reach will report the values of all the variables that are unconstrained by your program; that is, the ones that are input.
 In this case, since we are checking with a generic connector, it first tells us that the maximum value of numbers on this connector is 2.
 This is a ridiculously small number.
-You should rarely read too much into this number... effectively, Reach is telling you that it didn't need to do a lot of numeric exploration to find this program, since your program uses so few numbers.
+You should rarely read too much into this number... effectively, Reach is telling you that it didn't need to do a lot of numeric exploration to find this problem, since your program uses so few numbers.

 ```
 load: /examples/rps-4-attack/index-bad.txt